The Clear Edge

 First leverage move:

-• He hired a contractor at $40/hour, experienced in Facebook Ads Manager and Google Ads.
+• He hired a contractor at $40/hour who already had deep experience with Facebook Ads Manager and Google Ads, so they could plug into his workflows quickly.

-• He kept campaign strategy, hypothesis creation, and client communication.
+• He deliberately kept campaign strategy, hypothesis creation, and all client communication so the core thinking and relationships stayed with him.

-• The contractor handled campaign setup, daily monitoring, and data collection.
+• The contractor took over campaign setup, day‑to‑day monitoring, and data collection, which freed his time without sacrificing performance.

 The Delegation Map was simple: